Empirical Bayes PCA in high dimensions: The EB-PCA method

-are both fixed.
-It is conceptually helpful to keep in mind a Bayesian setting in which the rows of $\bU$ and $\bV$ are generated according to two fixed prior probability distributions $\bar{\pi}_*$ and $\pi_*$ on $\bbR^k$ (although we will only require empirical convergence to these priors in the later theory).
-The goal of EB-PCA is then to estimate these two priors from the observed data $\bY$, and to use these estimated priors to perform Bayesian estimation of $\bU$ and $\bV$.
+We study this model in the high-dimensional limit $n,d \to \infty$ such that $k$ and $\gamma \equiv d/n$ are both fixed.
+It is helpful to keep in mind a Bayesian setting where the rows of $\bU$ and $\bV$ are generated according to two fixed prior probability distributions $\bar{\pi}_*$ and $\pi_*$ on $\bbR^k$ (although we will only require empirical convergence to these priors in the later theory).
+The goal of EB-PCA is then to estimate these two priors from the data $\bY$, and to use these estimated priors to perform Bayesian estimation of $\bU$ and $\bV$.